Qumulo/docs/nfsv4.1-auth-sys-acls.md

 ---

 # Managing File Access Permissions Using NFSv4.1 Access Control Lists (ACLs)
 NFSv4.1 lets you use access control lists (ACLs) to manage access permissions for files.
-The Qumulo Core implementation of NFSv4.1 supports ACLs using `AUTH_SYS` credentials.
+The Qumulo Core implementation of NFSv4.1 supports ACLs using `AUTH_SYS` or `AUTH_UNIX` credentials.
 You can allow or deny various operations using the CLI tools in the `nfs-acl-tools` Linux package.

 For more information about NFSv4.1, see [Enabling and Using NFSv4.1 on a Qumulo Cluster](/nfsv4.1-enabling-using.md).